giurichter/supermarket_sale/README.md

 ## 📚 About the Project
 This project aims to analyze a supermarket sales dataset and train a regression model to predict the total sales.
 The dataset was obtained from Kaggle, a popular platform for data science competitions and datasets.

-The dataset used can be found here.
+The dataset used can be found [here](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales)

 ## 🔍 Preliminary Data Analysis
 Before training the model, a preliminary analysis of the data was conducted to ensure it was ready for modeling: